 Short wave, 222 nm UV light, is absorbed by the proteins in the membrane and, therefore, does not reach the nucleus of human cells.
 This same study evaluated the safety of 222 nm excimer lamps vs 254 nm conventional germicidal lamps and found that immediately after irradiation, the epidermis irradiated with 254 nm light showed the presence of CPD expressing cells but was not present after irradiation with 222 nm UVC.
 Excimer lamps emitting 222 nm light are proving to provide highly effective disinfection combined with human biological safety.

-Excimer lamps have other uses in addition to sterilization, and not all Excimer lamps are far UVC lamps.
+Excimer lamps have other uses in addition to disinfection, and not all Excimer lamps are far UVC lamps.

 Excimer Lamps for Surface Activation, 172 nm